-Here are a few scenarios that we think might cause text messages not to show up on your Apple Watch.
+Here are a few reasons why text messages don’t show up on your Apple Watch:

 To disable this option:

 - Press the Digital Crown to access your watch face.

 - Continue to swipe left until you see Settings.

 - Tap on the Do Not Disturb icon to turn it off (assuming that this feature is currently enabled).

 Text messages will not go to your Apple Watch if iMessage have not been enabled on your iPhone.

 - If iMessage is enabled from the Settings app, please disable it.